cdpxe/CCEAP/documentation/README.md

 All actions can be performed over the network or on local host.
 The easiest way is to open two X terminals (e.g. GNOME Terminal) and start the server in one terminal and the client in the other.

-#### Example Walkthrough for an Exercise
+#### Example Walk-through for an Exercise

-Let us asume that the exercise given to the students was to create a covert channel that uses the [Reserved/Unused](http://ih-patterns.blogspot.de/p/blog-page_13.html) pattern.
+Let us assume that the exercise given to the students was to create a covert channel that uses the [Reserved/Unused](http://ih-patterns.blogspot.de/p/blog-page_13.html) pattern.
 The students look up the pattern description, which tells:

 *The covert channel encodes hidden data into a reserved or unused header/PDU element.*